-(iii) The food or beverages are provided to a business associate.
+(iii) The food or beverages are provided to the taxpayer or a business associate.

-(2) Only 50 percent of food or beverage expenses allowed as deduction.
-Except as provided in this section, the amount allowable as a deduction for any expense for food or beverages provided by the taxpayer, or an employee of the taxpayer, to a business associate may not exceed 50 percent of the amount of the expense that otherwise would be allowable.
+(2)Only 50 percent of food or beverage expenses allowed as deduction.
+Except as provided in this section, the amount allowable as a deduction for any food or beverage expense described in paragraph (a)(1) of this section may not exceed 50 percent of the amount of the expense that otherwise would be allowable.

-(3) Examples.
+(3)Examples.
 The following examples illustrate the application of paragraph (a)(1) and (2) of this section.
-In each example, the food or beverage expenses are ordinary and necessary expenses under section 162(a) that are paid or incurred during the taxable year in carrying on a trade or business and are not lavish or extravagant under the circumstances.
+In each example, assume that the food or beverage expenses are ordinary and necessary expenses under section 162(a) that are paid or incurred during the taxable year in carrying on a trade or business and are not lavish or extravagant under the circumstances.
+Also assume that none of the exceptions in paragraph (c) of this section apply.

-(i) Example (1).
+(i)Example (1).
 Taxpayer A takes client B out to lunch.
-While eating lunch, A and B discuss A's trade or business activities.
 Under section 274(k) and (n) and paragraph (a) of this section, A may deduct 50 percent of the food or beverage expenses.

-(ii) Example (2).
+(ii)Example (2).
 Taxpayer C takes employee D out to lunch.
-While eating lunch, C and D discuss D's annual performance review.
-Under section 274(k) and (n) and paragraph (a) of this section, C may deduct 50 percent of the food and beverage expenses.
+Under section 274(k) and (n) and paragraph (a) of this section, C may deduct 50 percent of the food or beverage expenses.